KeithIT-Dev/ManageEngineServiceDesk/README.md

 The complete instructions are available on my blog here https://www.keithit.com/auto-share-requests-to-users-in-the-field-email-ids-to-notify_post4076.html

-If you have any questions or comments, please feel free to reach out on my contact form of my blog at https://www.keithit.com
+If you have any questions or comments, please feel free to reach out on my contact form of my blog at https://www.keithit.com - Keith A. Smith